Skip to main content

 Child holding toilet paper roll

-Constipation can cause issues with bowel movements in as many as 30 percent of children.
+Constipation can cause issues with bowel movements in as many as 30% of children.
 It's a common concern for many parents.

 Most often, constipation affects children of preschool-age, but it also can occur in older children.
 No common cause or medical condition consistently contributes to symptoms that lead to less frequent, hard, large or uncomfortable bowel movements.
 However, understanding what's normal, depending on your child's age, may help you to decide if it's time to seek help.